5. Taking the Old World (1986-2000)

 Bakersfield, Two Point O

 After the release of the Made in the Shade album, Brian’s old friend Mike and his 5-Star agency immediately hit Brian up to sign a deal to open for the upcoming Dwight Yoakam world tour he had brokered.
-But after Mickey started ghosting everyone and Tony retired, all that was left was Udo, and he didn’t want to go on tour, so no band.
-Bummed, Brian’s reached out to old friends Chrissy Leon and Keith Headley, and they came to the rescue, introducing fellow Brits Derek Smith on guitar and Rex Jones on drums.
+But with guitarist Mickey in the wind and bassist Tony recently retiring, all that was left was Udo, and he didn’t want to go on tour, so no band.
+Bummed, Brian’s reached out to old friends Chrissy Leon and Keith Headley, and they, once again, came to the rescue, introducing fellow Brits Derek Smith on guitar and Rex Jones on drums.

 Both Derek and Rex came to Germany in the 70s and began touring with big bands, jazz, and soul groups throughout the country.
 And although their style was not exactly country, neither was Brian really, so the trio gelled nicely and began working on the ‘Bakersfield’ sound.
 But Brian still needed a bass player, and as luck would have it, one had just moved in next door…